RezzFayyazi/ProveRAG/README.md

 ### Open Source Models Folder

 This folder contains the code for leveraging ProveRAG with open-source LLMs using Ollama.
-The `ollama_relevacncy.py` will summarize the content retrieved from web data, the `ollama_generation.py` will generate the response for mitigation/exploitation information after postprocessing of the summaries (postprocess is just to keeping those summaries that LLM found relevant for a specific CVE), and the `Ollama_provenance.py` is the evaluation part to provide value, rationale, and provenance attributes.
-Finally, `Ollama_responses_direct_prompting.py` is to use an open-source model and directly querying it for a specific CVE.
+The `Ollama_relevancy.py` script summarizes the content retrieved from web data, the `Ollama_generation.py` script generates responses for mitigation/exploitation information after postprocessing the summaries (where postprocessing involves keeping only those summaries that the LLM finds relevant for a specific CVE), and the `Ollama_provenance.py` script evaluates the responses by providing value, rationale, and provenance attributes.
+Finally, the `Ollama_responses_direct_prompting.py` script is used to query an open-source model directly for a specific CVE.

 ## Citation